netham45/screamrouter/readme.md

 The latency for streaming the MP3s to VLC is low, browsers will enforce a few seconds of caching.
 Mobile browsers sometimes more.
 Some clients refuse to play MP3s received one frame at a time, an option will be added to the configuration to adjust the number of frames buffered for MP3 data.

+### Plugins
+ScreamRouter supports Source Input Plugins.
+These plugins can be anything that outputs PCM.
+There is currently one plugin, PlayURL.
+It can be viewed as an example layout of plugins: https://github.com/netham45/screamrouter/blob/main/src/plugins/play_url.py

+Each plugin is a Multiprocessing thread that is provided a queue and functions to add/remove temporary and permanent sources.

+Notable functions are:

+    add_temporary_source(sink_name: SinkNameType, source: SourceDescription)

+    This adds a temporary source to a sink or sink group in ScreamRouter.
+They are not saved and will not persist across reloads.

+    remove_temporary_source(sink_name: SinkNameType)

+This removes a temporary source when it is done playing back

+    add_permanet_source(self, source: SourceDescription)

+Adds a permanent source that shows up in the API and gets saved If your plugin tag changes the source will break.
+Overwrites existing sources with the same name.
+Permanent sources can be removed from the UI or API once they're no longer in use.

+    def create_stream_info(bit_depth: BitDepthType,
+                           sample_rate: SampleRateType,
+                           channels: ChannelsType,
+                           channel_layout: ChannelLayoutType) -> ScreamHeader```

+This function lives under src.audio.scream_header_parser and handles generating Scream headers.

+In the plugin the following functions are called during the plugin lifecycle:

+    def start_plugin(self)

+This is called when the plugin is started.
+API endpoints should be added here.
+Any other startup tasks can be performed too.

+    def stop_plugin(self)

+This is called when the plugin is stopped or ScreamRouter unloaded.
+You may perform shutdown tasks here.

+    def load_plugin(self)

+This is called when the configuration is (re)loaded.

+    def unload_plugin(self)

+This is called when the configuration is unloaded.

+The loader is not fully implemented yet but will load Python stored in src/plugins as plugins.

 ### Processes
 This is a multi-processed application using Python Multiprocessing and can take advantage of multiple cores.